How to Save on Homeowners Insurance: 6 Tips to Consider

 Be aware that this insurance score isn’t exactly the same as your credit score.
 Even though they may sound similar, they measure different types of risk.
 While your credit score helps to assess your creditworthiness, your insurance score is used to assess the likelihood or probability you’ll file an insurance claim as a policyholder.

-But similar to your credit score, your insurance score is partly determined by what’s in your credit report – such as your overall credit history, payment history and credit utilization.
+But similar to your credit score, your insurance score is partly determined by what’s in your credit report—such as your overall credit history, payment history, and credit utilization.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 Articles on this website were commissioned and approved by Marcus by Goldman Sachs®, but may not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
+You are not permitted to publish, transmit, or otherwise reproduce this information, in whole or in part, in any format without the express written consent of Goldman Sachs.
+This foregoing restriction includes, without limitation, using, extracting, downloading or retrieving this information, in whole or in part, to train or finetune a machine learning or artificial intelligence system.